Um Ihnen das optimale Erlebnis zu bieten, werden auf dieser Site Cookies verwendet. Mehr darüber erfahren Sie hier.

 Visit Pewsey Vale during September and take part in the oldest carnival in Wiltshire.

-Visit Pewsey Vale during the summer and enjoy the pubs, shops and cafes dotted around the Vale and at Woodborough Yard and Honeystreet Wharf.
+Visit Pewsey Vale during the summer and enjoy the pubs, shops and cafes dotted around the Vale and at Woodborough Yard, Honeystreet Mill Wharf and The Cattle Shed in Wilton.

 Visit Pewsey Vale at any time of the year and explore the landscape’s network of ancient footpaths, byways and bridleways.
 Immerse yourself in history with charming thatched cottages, quirky local landmarks, village Churches dating from Saxon times and nostalgia from the ‘no bones, no stones’ Heritage Centre in Pewsey village.
-And visit the Crop Circle Exhibition & Information Centre at Honeystreet Mill – the world’s centre of the crop circle phenomena.
+And visit the Crop Circle Visitor Centre & Exhibition at Honeystreet Mill – the world’s centre of the crop circle phenomena.

 A warm Wiltshire welcome awaits you from the places to stay, eat, drink and shop found across the Pewsey Vale – most of which are exclusive to the Vale, offering unique products and experiences.